savajapurva/Client-Server-Chatting-Application/README.md

 ➺ Error handling when address Port/IP already in used ➺ Now second client no need to wait for first client to close by finishing its task.
 ➺ This server now handles n clients simultaneously.
-➺ Here concurrency is achieved  by creating a new child process which process e each new client while parent continues to accepting new connections.
+➺ Here concurrency is achieved by creating a new child process which process each new client while parent continues to accepting new connections.
 ```

 ## Main Technologies